helicalAI/helical/helical/models/state/README.md

         z.extract(member, out_dir)
 ```

-Once downloaded, edit the competition_support_set/starter.toml to point to the correct dataset path at the top.
+Once downloaded, edit `competition_support_set/starter.toml` to point to the correct dataset path (the top line).
 We can now train the model on the dataset with the below code.

 ```python